-Interferential electrical stimulation: This technique uses a low frequency electrical current to help stimulate muscles, which can reduce inflammation.
+Interferential electrical stimulation: This technique uses a low-frequency electrical current to help stimulate muscles, which can reduce inflammation.

 Ultrasound: Ultrasound sends sound waves deep into the muscle tissue.
-This creates gentle heat that increases circulation.
+This creates a gentle heat that increases circulation.
 By increasing blood circulation, ultrasound can help decrease muscle spasms, stiffness, and pain in your neck.

 How Does A Chiropractor Help Heal Whiplash?

-Chiropractors look at the whole person not just the problem.
+Chiropractors look at the whole person, not just the problem.
 Each patient’s neck is unique, so they don’t just focus on your neck pain.
 They emphasize prevention as the key to health.
 Your chiropractor can prescribe exercises to help reduce whiplash symptoms and restore normal motion.